amaan8429/cur8t/README.md

 - [x] dialog box to delete the collection
 - [ ] make the ui better using suspense and stuff
 - [x] edit the name of links and urls
-- [ ] export the collection in different formats - json , csv , pdf
 - [x] sharable link for the collection
-- [ ] custom url for the collection
 - [x] public , private and protected collection
-- [ ] protected collection - add people to the collection and they can only view it - how to do this ///
+- [x] protected collection - add people to the collection and they can only view it - how to do this ///
 - [ ] remove the url from the schema
-- [ ] adding people to protected collection
+- [x] adding people to protected collection

 tosters and loaders